 Our friends asked us astonished: „You are going to Belgium?
 Why?”
 We really didn’t have any particular reason, but if we want to see the whole world we have to go to the Belgium too, don’t we?
-So, we packed up our things and rush to our Belgium adventure – Bruges, Atwerp and Brussels were our stops, and of course we didn’t regret it, we loved it!
+So, we packed up our things and rushed to our Belgium adventure – Bruges, Atwerp and Brussels were our stops, and of course we didn’t regret it, we loved it!

-This belfry is the most famous monument in town, has 47 bells so you have to hear at least one melody that comes from a high tower.
+This belfry is the most famous monument in town, it has 47 bells so you have to hear at least one melody that comes from a high tower.
 Those who have not had a chance to stand in front of it probably will recognize it from the movie “In Bruges”, with Colin Farrell in the lead role.
-Residents of Bruges, that we meet, are a bit angry because now many people associate this city only with this movie.
-But they have to get over it because there are a great number of tourists who had heard for that small town, in the north of Belgium, just from this film and it was their reason to visit it.
+Bruges residents we meet are a bit angry because now many people associate this city only with this movie.
+But they have to get over it because there is a great number of tourists who had heard for that small town, in the north of Belgium, just from this film and it was their reason to visit it.

 Every corner of Bruges, which was proclaimed as European capital of culture in 2002, is worth of taking a photo.
 We came back home with around 200 photos just because we wanted to “take” with us every part of this town and everybody has at least one photo taken at the Rozenhoedkaai.
 If you are going to send a postcard from a fairy tale, take the one with this motif, it will surely stir up the imagination of your friends.